neelsmith/ancsci/S20/ghpages/index.md

 ## Announcements and news

+- **Tuesday, Apr.
+7**: shortened drop-in hours today.
+I have to attend a 3:30 meeting.
 - [Review sheet for quiz on names and dates](quizzes/names-dates/)
 - **Group assignment: editing a manuscript**
     - [overview of manuscripts](labs/editing/):